Chiral perturbation theory for heavy hadrons and chiral effective field theory for heavy hadronic molecules: Symmetries of low energy QCD and effective field theories

 In Refs.~\cite{Oller:1997ng,Oller:1998hw,GomezNicola:2001as}, the IAM is generalized to the coupled channels using the matrix formalism,

-In Ref.~\cite{GomezNicola:2007qj}, the IAM is adjusted to incorporate the Alder zeros correctly.
 The IAM approach can be generalised to study the system with the matter field.
 In Ref.~\cite{Yao:2015qia}, the authors applied the IAM to derive the scattering amplitude of the pseudo-Goldstone boson off the heavy meson,

 where

 The loop function is $\mathcal O(p)$ since the propagator of the heavy meson is counted as ${\cal O} (p^{-1})$~\cite{Oller:2000fj} and its imaginary part ${\tilde \rho}(s)$ is $\mathcal O(p)$ in this case.